jhonnyred/OOP-Java/HERANCA_2/README.md

 - **Salesperson** (subclass of Employee):
   - commission

-All classes have their respective getters and setters, and the method `printAll()` is overridden from the Person class.
+All classes include their respective getters and setters, and the `printAll()` method is overridden from the Person class.

 ### 📋 Requirements